AdreKiseque/minesweeper/README.md

 ## Installation
 Take the source and compile it :) Should run on any kind of PC—Windows, Mac, Linux... probably.

+If it doesn't work just fiddle with it idk.
+Make sure you've got all the right stuff installed and all.
+I had a time when it wouldn't compile, I switched compilers then switched back and then it did.
+Trust the process.

 ## Usage
 Launch the program with `./minesweeper`.
 The program takes 3 optional command-line arguments, integer values—inputting 1 will launch with a square field with sides of that size, with 2, the first value is used for the length and the second for height.
 Inputting a third argument will set a custom mine count, else the target count will be calculated based on the size of the field.
 Field dimensions must be between 4 and 99, and mine count must be between 1 and half the total field size (or field size − 9, if you're playing in 4 × 4).
 If no dimensions are given an 8 × 8 field will be used.